 Bootstrap is one of the most popular front end development frameworks for building web sites and web applications.
-Hugely popular among both developers and designers, Bootstrap comes with global Cascade Style Sheet (CSS) settings with extensible classes and components like navigation, typography and much more.
+Hugely popular among both developers and designers, Bootstrap comes with global Cascade Style Sheet (CSS) settings with extensible classes and components like navigation, typography, and much more.

 Although this very development tool was popular right from the start yet its popularity increased dramatically after the release of Version II.
-This was also the first version which featured responsive web design capabilities.
+This was also the first version that featured responsive web design capabilities.

 Bootstrap framework is extremely rich in various features and offers a wide variety of benefits to developers who use it.

-Developers at least consider using this platform if they want to build new application or website quickly.
+Developers at least consider using this platform if they want to build a new application or website quickly.
 They don’t have to write boring codes from scratch as they can use readymade blocks of codes to set up websites in no time at all.

 Finally, Bootstrap guarantees consistency irrespective of who is working on the project.
 Similarly, the output remains the same across different browsers.
-Most importantly, you can also customize bootstrap quite easily in order to meet specific requirements of your projects by only choosing the features you actually require.
+Most importantly, you can also customize bootstrap quite easily in order to meet the specific requirements of your projects by only choosing the features you actually require.

 Now that we have learned about Bootstrap and what it has to offer in terms of features, it is now time for us to take a look at its alternatives.